zapabug/madtrips/src/components/community/README.md

 ### April 2025
 - Removed `CacheUsageExample` component as it was only intended for demonstration and development purposes.
 The example is still available in documentation form at `public/assets/docs/CacheUsageExample.md` for reference, but is no longer part of the production codebase.
 - Removed `ClearGraphCache` component as it was redundant and not aligned with the current cache API.
+- Renamed SocialGraphVisualization to SocialGraph and clarified component responsibilities.